Skip to main content

 Fetch results for a finished job:

 Result pagination is page-based.
-Rows are ordered by most recently updated first with a stable tie-breaker, so pages remain stable for a finished job.
+Rows are ordered by a stable sort with a tie-breaker, so pages remain stable for a finished job.

 JSON results